mrdixitjain/tic-tac-toe/README.md

 # tic-tac-toe

+Here, we have implemented tic-tac-toe game.

-download these files on your system.
+To run this project, download these files on your system.

-to run this, you need to install npm on your system.
+you need to install npm on your system.

 after that,